 2010: Made 21 appearances in his second season as a pro, starting 20 times.
 Barnes suffered a right hip flexor strain and missed the season opener at the LA Galaxy on March 27 but made his season debut on April 3 at D.C.
 United, coming on as a second half substitute.
 His first start came two weeks later in April 17 in a 2-0 loss away to San Jose.
 Started all five SuperLiga matches in central defense.

-2009: Was the only field player in MLS to play every minute (2,700) of all 30 regular-season MLS matches, while he was one of just four players in the league - including three goalkeepers - to accomplish that feat.
-Also started all seven matches in the Revs’ outside competitions (U.S. Open Cup, SuperLiga, MLS Cup Playoffs).
-Became just the second rookie in MLS history to play every minute of his first season, joining former Revs defender Michael Parkhurst (2005).
-Served as a central defender in both a four-man and three-man backline.
-Played as the lone central defender when the Revs used a 3-5-2 formation in five different matches.
-Did not commit his first foul until the ninth game of the season at Toronto FC (May 23).
-Was a critical part of the Revolution defense which earned three consecutive shutouts against Kansas City (July 11), Chivas USA (July 19) and Houston (July 25) en route to a club record 386-minute shutout streak, which was finally snapped against Toronto (Aug.
-1).
+2009: The only MLS field player to play every minute (2,700) of all 30 regular-season MLS matches, while he was one of just four players in the league – along with three goalkeepers - to accomplish that feat.
+Barnes joined Michael Parkhurst in 2005 as just the second rookie in MLS history to play every minute of the regular season.
+He also started all seven games that the Revs played in the U.S. Open Cup, SuperLiga and the MLS Cup Playoffs.
+He played nine games before committing his first foul against Toronto FC on May 23.
+He was a critical part of the Revolution defense which kept three consecutive clean sheets against between July 11 and July 25 en route to a club record 386-minute shutout streak, which was finally snapped against Toronto FC on August 1.
 Started both Eastern Conference Semifinal Series matches against Chicago, and all four SuperLiga matches.
-Played the first half of the Revs’ U.S. Open Cup match against the Harrisburg City Islanders (June 30).